wp-plugins/tt-post-viewer/readme.txt

 = 7.
 Related Posts: = similar use as previous options.
 Only difference is there is no option to select author or category.
 Widgets and shortcodes will only be used in single page.
 For shortcodes you need to type `[ttpv-related]`.

 = 8.
-Posts by Category: = This is also similar to the other ones but it doesn’t have the option to select author.
+Posts by Category: = This is also similar to the other ones but it doesn't have the option to select author.
 Apart from that everything is similar.
 For shortcodes you need to type `[ttpv-category]`.
 = 9.
 Posts by Date: = This one is also used exactly same as other options.
 In addition it have 2 additional fields to select the date range.
 One is for the start date and other is for end date.
 So the posts which are posted between that date range will be displayed.
 For shortcodes you need to type `[ttpv-bydate]`.

 **Example:**